-Andrographis is excellent in respiratory tract infection.
+- Andrographis is excellent in respiratory tract infections.
 I love the doctor brand I use.

 Other things to consider:

-Avoid alcohol.
-If you must drink switch away from wine which is laden with sugar and have the clear spirits: vodka, gin or tequila.
-My favorite “health cocktail” is a hot toddy with scotch, a clove and a drop or two of Thieves oil.
-On the whole avoid alcohol, but under extreme amounts of stress, I understand it’s hard to take away all our vices.
+Avoid alcohol: If you must drink, switch away from wine which is laden with sugar, and have clear spirits: vodka, gin, or tequila.
+My favorite “health cocktail” is a hot toddy with scotch, a clove, and a drop or two of Thieves oil.
+On the whole, avoid alcohol, but under extreme amounts of stress, I understand it’s hard to take away all our vices.